-To leave edit mode, click on Edit Text again. tip
+To leave edit mode, click on the button Exit Edit Mode.

 We recommend not do stay in edit mode while coding.
 You may accidentally modify text while highlighting text segments for coding.

 When working in a team, we strongly recommend not to edit text.
 If team members edit the same document, you will lose one version when merging the project.
 If text needs to be modified, it should only be edited in the Master Project by the project administrator.